Healthy People, Lower Costs, Money Matters, No Headaches

 Consider downsizing

 Downsizing is one of the most important financial decisions that aging parents can make.
-It can free up equity that can be used to cover living expenses, invest for retirement, or help with long-term care costs.
-It can also make it easier for parents to age in place safely and comfortably.
+It can free up home equity that can be used to cover living expenses, invest for retirement, or help with long-term care costs.
+It can also make it easier for parents to age in place safely and comfortably in a home more suited for their future needs.

 This is an emotional decision and can be a hard step for many aging parents.
 The goal is to have this decision made while the choice is still voluntary rather than mandatory (due to rapidly declining health).